LGBTQ culture in Hong Kong: Television and films

-Predominately in the 1990s, there are a handful of mainstream films which challenge the heteronormativity within Hong Kong cinematic productions, and include queer undertones or plot lines within the films.
+Predominately in the 1990s, there are a handful of mainstream films that challenge the heteronormativity within Hong Kong cinematic productions, and include queer undertones or plot lines within the films.
 A few well-known examples include Swordsman II, Swordsman III, A Queer Story, Happy Together, He's a Woman, She's a Man and Permanent Residence.
 Though usually not explicit, critics consider these films unconventional sexuality-wise for the ambiguity.
-However, films with queerness as the plot centre has been criticized to be simply 'queerscapes' and speculations of all the sexual minorities under the same umbrella term, where people are defined queer as long as they deviate from the gender or sexuality norm.
+However, films with queerness as the plot centre have been criticized to be simply 'queerscapes' and speculations of all the sexual minorities under the same umbrella term, where people are defined queer as long as they deviate from the gender or sexuality norm.

-Television Broadcasts Limited, or TVB for short, is the first and most popular wireless commercial television station in Hong Kong and having the most viewed TV channels, it has produced a few dozens of television series with LGBT characters.
+Television Broadcasts Limited, or TVB for short, is the first and most popular wireless commercial television station in Hong Kong, and having the most viewed TV channels, it has produced a few dozen television series with LGBT characters.
 According to a content analysis report conducted by Nu Tong Xue She (NTXS), which is also an LGBT awareness organisation, there were 67 television series with LGBT characters over the period of 1976 to 2012, but 70% advocate homophobia using plotlines and 22 of which portray LGBT characters as murderers.
-For example, LGBT characters are often depicted as mentally-ill, aggressive and predatory.
-Overall, there are a few series which portray LGBT characters positively, but they are often side characters and their stories are not thoroughly explored.
-Issues such as homophobia and discrimination is often the center of discussion when it comes to queer characters.
+For example, LGBT characters are often depicted as mentally-ill, aggressive, and predatory.
+Overall, there are a few series that portray LGBT characters positively, but they are often side characters, and their stories are not thoroughly explored.
+Issues such as homophobia and discrimination are often the center of discussion when it comes to queer characters.
 In the television series A General, a Scholar and a Eunuch released in 2017, homoerotic themes are also used as comic relief only.